Metal Search

 Magnesium is commonly used in the following:

-Titanium alloys can be classified into several commercially pure grades and alloy grades in terms of strength, corrosion resistance, and high-temperature service.
+Titanium alloys can be classified into several commercially pure grades and alloy grades based on strength, corrosion resistance, and high-temperature service.
 For example, titanium bronze metal powders are used in resin casting (cold casting), decorative coatings, and powder metallurgy to achieve excellent stress relaxation resistance.
-Also, certain titanium alloys retain their strength and ductility even at cryogenic temperatures.
-For instance, Al25Zn alloys with titanium additives display excellent gamma-ray and neutron shielding properties.
-However, titanium alloys also come with a high price tag, which can be difficult for those who must adhere to strict budgets.

 Titanium is commonly used in the following: